-As mentioned in our previous page (CallManager Express GUI Software Installation & Configuration - Part 1), we'll be installing the file containing the basic CallManager GUI files.
+As mentioned in our previous article CallManager Express GUI Software Installation & Configuration - Part 1, we'll be installing the file containing the basic CallManager GUI files.
 This is a common practice over the full version as free space on the system's flash is often a problem.

 To extract the file, launch a TFTP server and ensure the file is accessible by the tftp server, then follow the below command:

 extracting APPS-1.2.1.SBN (2593969 bytes)!!!!!!!!!!

 The 'archive tar /xtract' command tells the router or UC500 to load the .tar file from our tftp server and extract it directly on to the router's flash.
 In total, our example had 132 files of which only 18 are the essential GUI files.

 Opening the .tar file using Winzip and locating the files with the path 'gui\' will reveal the GUI related files:

 In the worst-case scenario, if there is limited space on the CallManager Express flash memory, simply extract the files with the 'gui\' path and upload them individually in the root directory of your flash memory.

 Once uploaded on the router's flash, next step is to enable the router's http server, configure the authentication method, so that the router uses its local user accounts for authentication, and finally create a local user account with privilege 15 access and lower the file privilege level required for file operations.
 The file privilege command is necessary, otherwise we might experience telephony_service_server_get_action url:/ccme.html errors without any web page loading:

 R1(config)# file privilege 0

 Alternatively, for increased security, it is possible to specify a user that will only be used for the CallManager Express GUI interface.
 This user will not have any other type of access to the CCME router as it is not considered a 'local account':